Sujith-1608/ANN-approaches-for-Lung-Cancer-Identification/README.md

 # ANN-approaches-for-Lung-Cancer-Identification

-Lung cancer detection is vital for improving survival rates.
-Our project automates this process using CT scans and machine learning models like SVM, KNN, K-Means, and CNN, with CNN providing the highest accuracy.
-This approach reduces human error and enhances diagnostic efficiency.
+This project focuses on automated lung cancer detection using CT scan images.
+Leveraging image processing techniques and an artificial neural network (ANN), it performs pre-processing, segmentation, feature extraction, and classification.
+Machine learning models like SVM, K- Means, KNN, and CNN were tested, with CNN achieving the highest accuracy.
+The system aims to enhance diagnosis accuracy and reduce human error in early lung cancer detection.